When Your Friends Do Not Understand Your Mental Health Issues

 In some cases, your colleagues might give you a hard time regarding your anxieties and depression.

-1. Listen to the professionals and not your friends: Your peers may mean well, but when it comes down to it, the professionals are aware of your circumstances more than anyone.
+1. Listen to the professionals and not your friends: Your peers may mean well, but when it comes down to it, the professionals are aware of your circumstances.
 A counselor knows what you are going through and can help you deal with your problems.
-When you have questions about your mental health, consult with a therapist.
+When you have questions regarding your mental health, consult with a therapist.

-2. Don’t argue with others: It is important that you do not get into arguments with those who are giving you a rough time.
+3. Don’t argue with others: Do not get into arguments with those who are giving you a rough time.
 Your number one priority is to get relief from your anxieties.
-It is not your job to worry about how others may view your circumstances.
-Your health is more important than what other people may think.
+Your health is more important than worrying what other people may think.

-3. Your goal is to get better: Concentrate on how you can face your fears and anxieties.
-Don’t waste your time arguing with your colleagues who are giving you a difficult time.
+4. Your goal is to get better: Don’t waste your time arguing with your colleagues who are giving you a difficult time.
 This isn’t a public relations event where you need to get approval from everyone.
-This is your life and you are the one suffering.
 Your main focus is to get better.

-4. Tell your friends to learn about your situation: Explain to your peers that the best way for them to help you is to learn about your mental health issues.
+5. Get others to do some research: Explain to others that the best way for them to help you is to learn about your mental health issues.
 They could talk to a counselor, read some good books, or join a support group to better understand your situation.
-If your friends won’t make an effort, then stay away from them because they will only make things worse.

-5. Distance yourself from those who give you a difficult time: Distance yourself from those who won’t make an effort to help understand what you are going through.
+6. Distance yourself from difficult people: Distance yourself from those who won’t make an effort to help understand what you are going through.
 You need to surround yourself with positive and supportive people.
-If you have problems or issues with a particular person, you can always ask a counselor for advice.
+If you have problems or issues with a particular person, you can ask a counselor for advice.

-6. You are not alone: It can be very frustrating to manage your fear related issues when the people you know are on your case.
+7. You are not alone: It can be frustrating to manage your fear related issues when the people you know are on your case.
 Remember, you are not alone.
-There are millions of people around the world who struggle with their fears, anxieties, and depression.
+There are millions of people who struggle with their fears, anxieties, and depression.
 The key is to find those people who can relate to you through various organizations in your area.

 Like What You Read?